LexxaRRioo/rzv_data_engineering_series_s01e01/README.md

 **Senior**: Assignment as for Middle + setup Write-Audit-Publish pattern to ensure data quality and conduct load testing of the written solution.

-## Technical details below the dropdown
+## Technical details are inside the dropdown (open and follow the steps)

 <details>